chkwok/papers3-zotero/README.md

 ### PDF Attachments

-PDFs are added as **linked files** (not imported):
-- Preserves your existing file organization
-- No duplication of PDF files
-- Absolute paths stored in database
+The tool offers two approaches for handling attachments:

+**1. File Organization (Recommended)**
+- Copies PDFs from Papers3's hex-based structure to human-readable folders
+- Organizes as: `Year/Author_Lastname/Title_Year.pdf`
-- Can be converted to stored files later in Zotero
+- Stores absolute paths to new locations in Zotero database
+- Preserves original files as backup

+**2. Link-Only Mode** (use `--skip-attachments` flag)
+- Skips all attachment processing
+- Imports only bibliographic metadata
+- Useful for quick metadata-only imports

+**File Organization Features:**
+- Sanitizes filenames for cross-platform compatibility
+- Handles name collisions automatically
+- Skips already-copied files (resume capability)
+- Logs missing files for review
+- Works in test mode to preview changes

 ## Important Notes

 1. **Backup First**: Always backup your Zotero database before migration
 2. **Close Zotero**: Ensure Zotero is closed during migration
-3. **PDF Paths**: PDFs are linked, not copied.
-Ensure Papers3 PDF paths remain accessible
+3. **Files Directory**: The `--files-dir` should point to Papers3's Files folder containing hex subdirectories (00, 01, ...
+FF)
+4. **File Organization**: Files are copied to a new structure, preserving originals
-4. **Duplicates**: The script doesn't check for existing items - run on clean database or handle duplicates after
+5. **Duplicates**: The script doesn't check for existing items - run on clean database or handle duplicates after
-5. **Sync**: After migration, Zotero will sync the new items to your online library (if configured)
+6. **Sync**: After migration, Zotero will sync the new items to your online library (if configured)

 ## Troubleshooting